spotinst/help/src/docs/spot-pc/features/concepts/README.md

 ## Spot PC Desktops

 Spot PC deployments offer a managed option where customized architecture is used to deliver a customizable experience to Spot PC users.
-Spot PC technology manages the deployment, the data layer and available VM resources (VM size and qty) in order to maximize performance and minimize costs.
+Spot PC technology manages the deployment, the data layer and available VM resources (VM size and qty) to maximize performance and minimize costs.

 Instructions on configuring Spot PC desktops can be found [here](spot-pc/tutorials/deploy-windows-365-cloud-pc).